Crohn’s Disease & Ulcerative Colitis

 - FODMAPS (Naturally occurring sugars that are hard for your body to break down)

-Probiotics can be found in certain fermented foods, like yogurt, or drinks, like kefir and kombucha.
+Probiotics can be found in certain fermented foods like yogurt, or drinks like kefir and kombucha.
 You can also take supplements that contain probiotics.
-For more specific information on which probiotic supplement to choose, check out the US Probiotics Guide.
+For more specific information about which probiotic supplement to choose, check out the US Probiotics Guide.